LIBRE Profile: The Next Chapter

 - focused on the social impact of burn injury

 Throughout the course of this project, we aim to build a community of people interested in improving the recovery process for burn survivors.
-If you’re interested in becoming involved, check out our active projects.
-Also, follow us on Facebook and Twitter to stay up to date with the project!
+We share updates through this site as well as on Facebook and Twitter.

 LIBRE is funded by the National Institute on Disability, Independent Living, and Rehabilitation Research, a component of the U.S. Department of Health and Human Services’s Administration for Community Living.